MRterrorOP/chat-app/README.md

-# Chatar, A Fast 🚀, Safe and Secure 🔑 chat app made in React and Firebase.
+# A Fast 🚀, Safe and Secure 🔑 chat app made in React and Firebase.

 Hello 👋 and welcome to bulding Chatar journey!